• Skip to primary navigation

 The meringue topping is perfectly fluffy.
 I decided not to pipe it on top and spooned it on instead.
 I used the back of a spoon to make the peaks in the meringue.
 Lastly I used a kitchen torch to lightly toast it.

-If you like lemon desserts, try my Italian lemon cream cake, lemon pound cake loaf, or lemon lovers trifle.
+If you like lemon desserts, try my Italian lemon cream cake, lemon pound cake loaf, lemon lovers trifle, or fudgy lemon brownies!

 🥘Ingredients